 These are some of the musicians whose recordings have inspired and influenced me.
+You may recognize them from the walls of our classroom.

 A Russian violist whose power and control of the instrument make me stop in my tracks every time I hear it.
 He conducts and plays the viola solo in this recording of Mozart's Sinfonia Concertante.

-Combining African folk music, jazz, classical, and countless other styles into her playing, this woman redefines her music with every new release.
+Combining African folk music, jazz, classical, and countless other styles into her playing, this violinist redefines her music with every new release.
 Listen to excerpts from her album Reverse Thread, which features jazz combo, accordian, and kora!

 One of the "child prodigies" who made a seamless transition into a performance career.
 Her "Fire and Ice" recording was one of the first CDs I ever bought, and featured this Carmen Fantasy.
 Warning: the cheesy video may make you dizzy!